 About the Clinic

-Opened in 1997, the Hialeah Dental Clinic averages 200 patients weekly providing comprehensive oral care to children, adults and senior citizens.
-Twelve dental residents enrolled at the clinic each year are actively engaged in providing all phases of dentistry, including:
+Opened in 1997, the Hialeah Dental Clinic averages 270 – 370 patients per week providing comprehensive oral care to children, adults and senior citizens.
+Twenty four dental residents enrolled at the clinic each year are actively engaged in providing all phases of dentistry, including:

 - Diagnostic and preventive services